 Duo Mobile works with Apple iOS, Google Android, Palm, Windows Phone 7, Windows Mobile 8.1 and 10, and J2ME/Symbian.
 Download Duo Mobile for iPhone or Duo Mobile for Android - they both support Duo Push, passcodes and third-party TOTP accounts.

-While it is possible to register your land line as an authentication factor, ITS strongly recommends against it as your only factor.
+While it is possible to register your land line as an authentication factor, ITS strongly recommends using a land line only as a secondary factor.
 In this scenario, you can only access your email or your files from where your landline is located.

 If you still have questions or need assistance with 2Step Authentication, please contact University of Redlands Technical Support Services @ (909) 748-8922 between the hours of 8am - 5pm, Monday through Friday.
 For after hours support, the Jones Computer Center is available from 5pm - 10pm, Monday through Thursday, and Saturday from 9am to 5pm @ (909) 748-8962.